OSCPU-Zhoushan/Zhoushan/README.md

 1. [Microarchitecture] Develop a non-blocking cache and load & store queue

-1. [Physical] Analyze the critical path and optimize the pipeline design

 1. [RISC-V ISA] Support S & U privilege modes and MMU (TLB and Sv39 page table)

 1. [RISC-V ISA] Boot an OS, e.g., Linux

+1. [Physical] Analyze the critical path and optimize the pipeline design

+1. [Verification] Port to FPGA

 If you are interested to join, feel free to contact me (lishi@andrew.cmu.edu).